Cloudera Launches Private Link Network For Secure, Internet-Free Cloud Connectivity

-New updates address growing data demands for industries with stringent compliance requirements

-Private LINK Network will be showcased during EVOLVE24 in Dubai on September 12

-SANTA CLARA, Calif., Sept.
-12, 2024 /PRNewswire/ -- Cloudera , the only true hybrid platform for data, analytics and AI, today launched Cloudera Private Link Network to address critical data security and privacy concerns for highly regulated organizations with strict internal data security policies.
+(MENAFN- AETOSWire) Cloudera , the only true hybrid platform for data, analytics and AI, today launched the Cloudera Private LINK Network to address critical data security and privacy concerns for highly regulated organizations with strict internal data security policies.
 Cloudera Private Link Network provides secure, private connectivity from customer workloads to the Cloudera Control Plane, ensuring that data does not traverse the public Internet.

 Cloudera Private Link Network integrates across major cloud providers by utilizing existing cloud provider services like AWS PrivateLink and Azure Private Link and other network infrastructure such as multi-cloud connectivity.
 This setup extends secure data transfer across multiple cloud environments, to enable consistent security and streamlined management.
 Customers can efficiently self-serve and provision services using the Cloudera Command Line Interface.